GovTechSG/apex-cloud-troubleshooting/docs/logs/viewing-stack-trace.md

 1. Go to the APEX Cloud Elastic Cloud Platform: https://gvt-gds-apex-apex-stg.kb.ap-southeast-1.aws.found.io/.

-1. Log in with TechPass.
+1. [Log in with TechPass](https://docs.developer.tech.gov.sg/docs/apex-cloud-onboarding/docs/techpass).
 The Elastic Cloud dashboard is displayed.

+1. From the Spaces menu, select your agency space.

 1. Click the hamburger icon menu on the upper left of the dashboard.
 The sidebar menu is displayed.